kubedb/docs/docs/guides/mysql/tls-ssl-configuration/tls-ssl.md

 ## Deploy MySQL Group Replication with TLS/SSL configuration

-Now, we are going to deploy a `MySQL` group replication with TLS/SSL configuration.Below is the YAML for MySQL group replication that we are going to create,
+Now, we are going to deploy a `MySQL` group replication with TLS/SSL configuration.
+Below is the YAML for MySQL group replication that we are going to create,

 ```yaml
 apiVersion: kubedb.com/v1alpha1